Vehicle 19: Home media

 In the United States, Vehicle 19 was released on DVD and Blu-ray on July 23, 2013.
 The film's original theatrical aspect ratio was 2.40:1, but the DVD and Blu-ray have cropped transfers framed at 1.78:1.
 The making-of featurette on the Blu-ray includes film clips in the original 2.40.1 aspect ratio.
 U.K. Blu-ray is in the original aspect ratio.

 Reception

 Box office

 Vehicle 19 has grossed for a worldwide total of $2,145,231.

 Critical response

-Vehicle 19 has a 23% approval rating on Rotten Tomatoes, based on 26 reviews.
+Vehicle 19 has a 21% approval rating on Rotten Tomatoes, based on 24 reviews.
+The website’s consensus reads: "It starts with an interesting premise and Paul Walker is as handsomely brooding as ever, but Vehicle 19s incoherently shot action sequences make it a poor substitute for his work in the Fast & Furious movies."